MariaLuizaCw/intel-comp/README.md

 - Notebooks:
   - `perceptron.ipynb`: Contains the implementation and experiments with the Perceptron algorithm.
   - `regression_linear.ipynb`: Contains the implementation and experiments with the Linear Regression algorithm.
-  - `regression_nonlinear.ipynb`: Contains the implementation and experiments with Nonlinear Regression algorithms.
+  - `regression_nonlinear.ipynb`: Contains the implementation and experiments with Nonlinear Data and tranformations.
   - `pocket_pla.ipynb`: Contains the implementation and experiments with the Pocket PLA (Perceptron Learning Algorithm).

 ## Requirements